A Brief History of Wheeler Brothers Grain Company

 In 1985, Wheeler Brothers established the AT&L Railroad through acquisition of 46 miles of former Rock Island track from Watonga to El Reno.
 The track ties in with the UP Railroad in El Reno to which Wheeler Brothers ships 110-car unit trains.
 The loaded railcars then move to market, the most prominent destination being the U.S. Gulf export market.

-Other than grain storage, Wheeler Brothers is involved in fertilizer / chemical application, feed manufacturing and seed production.
+Other than grain storage, Wheeler Brothers is involved in feed sales, seed production, and fertilizer / chemical sales and application.